Edward S. Mann: Early life and career

-Ed Mann was born September 24, 1908 in Waterville, Vermont, the son of a state senator.
+Mann was born September 24, 1908, in Waterville, Vermont, the son of a state senator.
 In 1925, at the age of 16, he enrolled at Eastern Nazarene College.
 As a student, he helped raise funds for the school's first baseball diamond, later raising more funds and helping dig the foundation for the school's first gymnasium.

 Mann started teaching at Eastern Nazarene as a math professor in 1929 and became the assistant to the president, Gideon B. Williamson, in 1941.
 He also served as dean of men and business manager before he became vice-president of the college in 1945, and was elected president in 1948, a position he held until 1970.
 He was the college's longest-serving president and it was during his tenure that such things as intervarsity athletics began at the college.
 Speaking at a North Quincy High School commencement in 1958, Mann is quoted as having said: "The attitude one takes toward work is an indication of the kind of person he is.
 Most people can be classified by their reactions when faced with a difficult task. ...
 Men need to learn that happiness does not come through idleness but through hard, honest toil."

 He was also elected president of the General Board and executive secretary of the Board of Education for the Church of the Nazarene in 1966 and 1970, respectively.
 In addition, he was a member of the Quincy School Committee, where he served for 10 years, a member of the Quincy Rotary Club and the Quincy Historical Society, and director of the Evangelistic Association of New England.
 He received the Benjamin Franklin Hodginson Award for Outstanding Service to Quincy in 1963 and the Quincy Jaycees Distinguished Service Award in 1968.
 He was named President Emeritus of Eastern Nazarene College in 1983, upon returning to Quincy.